Harral History, Family Crest & Coats of Arms

 Early Origins of the Harral family

-Northumberland where they held a family seat on the English/Scottish border.
-After the Norman Conquest of England many of Duke William's rebellious Barons moved north.
-The border became a convenient no-man's land.
-In the 16th century they became known as the 'unruly clans'.
-But we must looks south to Cornwall to find the earliest notable of the family: Lord Borchard de Herle (1268-1305), medieval diplomat under the King Edward I. By the time he was 12, his father Lord Borin had died of typhoid fever leaving him to care for his mother and his younger brother.
+Cornwall hold an interesting entry about the family.
+Lord Borchard de Herle (1268-1305), was a medieval diplomat under the King Edward I. By the time he was 12, his father Lord Borin had died of typhoid fever leaving him to care for his mother and his younger brother.
 As soon as he turned 18, he abandoned his sick mother and took his father's money and left to go to college at University of Cambridge.
 His father's legacy of close connections to Edward I led to his early career.
 This Cornish branch claims descent from "the house of West Hearle in Northumberland."

 Early History of the Harral family

-Another 259 words (18 lines of text) covering the years 1510, 1600, 1079, 1142, 1149, 1162, 1385, 1559, 1431, 1598, 1659, 1618, 1617, 1695, 1640, 1659, 1622, 1681, 1659, 1661 and 1679 are included under the topic Early Harral History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harral research.
+Another 130 words (9 lines of text) covering the years 1510, 1600, 1079, 1142, 1149, 1162, 1385, 1559, 1431, 1347, 1301, 1324, 1598, 1659, 1618, 1598, 1559, 1575, 1617, 1695, 1640, 1659, 1622, 1681, 1659, 1661 and 1679 are included under the topic Early Harral History in all our PDF Extended History products and printed products wherever possible.